RoganDawes/P4wnP1/README.md

 Suprise suprise - 20 GBit network
 -------------------
-While working on the covert HID channel (see Feature announcment), there are no frequent commits to the RePo, so I thought I should provide a little suprise from current development.
+While working on the covert HID channel (see Feature announcement), there are no frequent commits to the RePo, so I thought I should provide a little suprise from current development.
 [Here's the kernel module patch](https://github.com/mame82/ratepatch) which magically changes P4wnP1 into a **20 GBit per second** RNDIS device.
 How to use it, what is the benefit anw what are possible issues: [See here](https://github.com/mame82/ratepatch/blob/master/README.md)

 The patch will be integrated into P4wnP1 on the next major release.